 Should I hold off requesting my bike?

-We would recommend considering the following factors before deciding this; how much is the cycle to work package you want to get, what is your employers current limit and what will you do if your employer does not choose to update their limit.
-If you wish to get a package that is within your employers limit - then there's absolutely no reason to delay making your request.
-If however, your desired package is more than your employers present limit you'll just need to decide how urgently you would like to get a package.
-If you are not willing to wait, you may wish to get a package within your employers present limit.
-If you are willing to wait, then please be assured that Cyclescheme hopes to have a compliant solution for your employer to roll out the new scheme shortly.
-Please do bear in mind also that employers are under no obligation to offer schemes over £1,000 so do consult them too.
+- We recommend considering the following factors; how much is the cycle to work package you want to get, what is your employer’s current limit and what will you do if your employer does not choose to update their limit.
+If you want to get a package that is within your employer’s limit - there's no reason to delay making your request.
+If, however, your desired package is more than your scheme limit, you will need to decide how urgently you would like to get it.
+If you are not willing to wait, you may wish to get a package within your employer’s present limit instead.
+If you are willing to wait, please be assured that Cyclescheme will be ready to offer your employer the new scheme shortly.
+It is worth noting - your employer is under no obligation to offer schemes over £1,000.

 Can I still add funds (or 'top up')?

-No. To improve clarity on this topic and ensure there is no shared ownership, the DfT recently confirmed in their guidance update that adding funds is no longer allowable.
+- No. To improve clarity on this topic and ensure there is no shared ownership, the DfT confirmed in the guidance update that adding funds is no longer allowable.
 If you wish to get a bike that is more expensive than your employers present limit, Cyclescheme will be able to facilitate this for your employer shortly via the new 'Freedom to ride' scheme.

 Has the new guidance changed what accessories are allowable?

-- Great news, the new guidance broadened allowed accessories.
+- The new guidance broadened allowable accessories.
 You can now get parts as well as clothing and accessories.
-The only cycle to work scheme exceptions are GPS ride trackers & navigation devices, bike racks for cars, cameras, turbo trainers or rollers, gift cards, nutricational products or foodstuffs.
+The only cycle to work scheme exceptions are GPS ride trackers and navigation devices, bike racks for cars, cameras, turbo trainers or rollers, gift cards, nutritional products and foodstuffs